riceissa/issarice.com/wiki/about-this-site.md

 # History

-The direct ancestor of this website is <https://riceissa.github.io>, which has the same "static site flavor" to it, and which I used until I bought my own VPS and domain names (see "[Colophon](#colophon)" below for details).
+The direct ancestor of this website is riceissa.github.com (which is now [riceissa.github.io][gh_site] after GitHub reorganized their domains), which has the same "static site flavor" to it, and which I used until I bought my own VPS and domain names (see "[Colophon](#colophon)" below for details).

 This site used to be canonically available at <http://riceissa.com>, but I think in late 2014 I make <http://issarice.com> the canonical domain.